ViuTV6

-ViuTVsix is a free-to-air English language general entertainment television channel in Hong Kong operated by HK Television Entertainment (HKTVE), whose parent company, PCCW, also operates IPTV platform Now TV and media streaming service Viu.
+ViuTV6 is a free-to-air English language general entertainment television channel in Hong Kong operated by HK Television Entertainment (HKTVE), whose parent company, PCCW, also operates IPTV platform Now TV and media streaming service Viu.

 The channel offers 17 hours of English programming a day including news and public affairs, lifestyle shows, foreign television series, and documentaries.

 Unlike HKTVE's main channel ViuTV, its online streaming feed is not available daily because of copyright issues.
 The feed is only available for limited times such as when there are live music and sports events.

 History

 Pre-launch

 In 2015, HKTVE was awarded a 12-year free-to-air television broadcast license by the Hong Kong Government.
 Under the regulation of the license, the company must have an English-speaking channel with 16-hour of programming by 31 March 2017.
 Until the launch, the channel was originally planned to have 17 hours of programming a day under the format of SDTV.

-On 11 October 2016, The channel name ViuTVsix was revealed with a launch date of 31 March 2017 on their 2017 programme preview ViuTV 2017.
+On 11 October 2016, The channel name ViuTV6 was revealed with a launch date of 31 March 2017 on their 2017 programme preview ViuTV 2017.

 Programming

-ViuTVsix is a general entertainment channel airing 17 hours of a wide variety of programmes from 9 a.m. to 2 a.m.
-It airs news, imported television series, factual television and documentary (some programs were bought from ITV Studios, Fremantle, Sony Pictures Television, Warner Bros.
-Television Studios, CBS Studios, Paramount Television Studios, Universal Television, ABS-CBN Studios and other production units).
+ViuTV6 is a general entertainment channel airing 17 hours of a wide variety of programmes from 9 a.m. to 2 a.m.
+It airs news, imported television series, factual television and documentary (some programs were bought from ITV Studios, Fremantle, Sony Pictures Television, Banijay Entertainment, Warner Bros.
+Television Studios, CBS Studios, Paramount Television Studios, Universal Television, ABS-CBN Studios, GMA Network, Mediacorp and other production units).
 It also airs some live sports and music events, such as Hong Kong Sevens and BBC Music Awards.